 Marketing: A supermarket will want to see that you've got an achievable marketing plan in place.
-They have to be able to sell your product - but they ain't going to do any of the hard work for you.
+They have to be able to sell your product - but they are not going to do any of the hard work for you.

 Accreditations: Any certifications you can get to verify the quality of your product will go down well.
 Supermarkets can't put out anything that might be faulty or, worse, dangerous.

 Sales history: If you have it, show evidence of your product's popularity; sales figures and any particularly shining testimonials.
 Make data quick and easy to digest.

 Non-competitive with own brand: Supermarkets want to sell their own brand products.
 Don't compete directly with something they've already created.
 Find different USPs that'll make them want and need your product.